Optimal Activation Functions for the Random Features Regression Model: Proofs

 {\bf Case 1, $\psi_1 < \psi_2$:}

 For the sake of simplicity, and for the most part, we will assume that $\psi_1 \neq 1$ and omit the argument for $\psi_1 = 1$.
-The argument for $\psi_1 = 1$ is almost identical to the argument for $\psi_1 \neq 1$ if we work with the extended reals $[-\infty,\infty]$.
+The argument when $\psi_1 = 1$ is almost identical to the argument when $\psi_1 \neq 1$ if we work with the extended reals $[-\infty,\infty]$.
 Furthermore, most conclusions for $\psi_1 = 1$ can be obtained by taking the limit of $\psi_1 \to 1$ with $\psi_1 \neq 1$.
 The only situation where this is not the case is that the polynomial $p(x)$, referenced right after Table \ref{theorem_1_table}, has an expression when $\psi_1 = 1$ that cannot be obtained as the limit of its expression for $1\neq \psi_1$.
+We will also assume that $\alpha >0$.
+Recall that we are already assuming that $\alpha <1$ because when $\alpha =1$ our problem is trivial.
+If $\alpha = 0$ one can check that $L(x)$ is a decreasing line, hence the minimum is at $x=x_R$, and this solution can be obtained from the first row of Table \ref{theorem_1_table}.
+This solution for $\alpha =0$ can also be obtained by studying $\alpha >0$ and taking $\alpha\to 0$.
+Below thus assume that $ 0< \alpha < 1$.

-We start by studying the second derivative of $O$.
+We start by studying the second derivative of $L$.
 A direct computation yields

-and $\tilde{O}(x) = -\frac{2 \alpha F_1^2 \psi_1 \left(-3 x^2 (\psi_1-1)-2 x^3+(\psi_1-1)^2 \psi_1\right)}{\left((x+\psi_1)^2-\psi_1\right)^3}$.
+and $\tilde{L}(x) = -\frac{2 \alpha F_1^2 \psi_1 \left(-3 x^2 (\psi_1-1)-2 x^3+(\psi_1-1)^2 \psi_1\right)}{\left((x+\psi_1)^2-\psi_1\right)^3}$.

-A tedious calculation (omitted) shows that $\frac{{\rm d}^2 \tilde{O}}{ {\rm d} x^2} \geq 0$ for $x \in [x_L,x_R]$ (i.e. it is convex), that $\tilde{O}(x_L)< \tilde{O}(x_R)$, and that $\frac{{\rm d} \tilde{O}}{ {\rm d} x}(x=x_L) < 0$.
-From this it follows that, depending on the value of $\psi_2$, the concavity $\frac{{\rm d}^2 O}{ {\rm d} x^2}$ is positive or negative, as illustrated in the following figure:
+A tedious calculation (omitted) shows that $\frac{{\rm d}^2 \tilde{L}}{ {\rm d} x^2} \geq 0$ for $x \in [x_L,x_R]$ (i.e. it is convex), that $\tilde{L}(x_L)< \tilde{L}(x_R)$, and that $\frac{{\rm d} \tilde{L}}{ {\rm d} x}(x=x_L) < 0$.
+From this it follows that, depending on the value of $\psi_2$, the concavity $\frac{{\rm d}^2 L}{ {\rm d} x^2}$ is positive or negative, as illustrated in the following figure:

 To be specific, starting from large $\psi_2$, i.e. small $-C$, and decreasing its value, i.e. increasing $-C$, we obtain the following four scenarios.
-While $\psi_2$ is large and $-C$ is bellow $A_2$, the function is convex.
-After $\psi_2$ reaches a value $\beta_1$ at which $-C$ touches $A_2$, the function is convex for small $x$, then concave, and then convex for large $x$.
-As $\psi_2$ keeps decreasing, and after it reaches a value $\beta_2$ at which $-C$ touches $A_1$, the function is concave for small $x$, and then convex for large $x$.
-Finally, after $\psi_2$ reaches a value $\beta_3$ at which $-C$ touches $A_3$ , the function is concave.
+While $\psi_2$ is large and $-C$ is bellow $A_2$, the function $L$ is convex.
+After $\psi_2$ reaches a value $\beta_1$ at which $-C$ touches $A_2$, the function $L$ is convex for small $x$, then concave, and then convex for large $x$.
+As $\psi_2$ keeps decreasing, and after it reaches a value $\beta_2$ at which $-C$ touches $A_1$, the function $L$ is concave for small $x$, and then convex for large $x$.
+Finally, after $\psi_2$ reaches a value $\beta_3$ at which $-C$ touches $A_3$ , the function $L$ is concave.
 Note that by definition $0 \leq \beta_3 < \beta_2 < \beta_1$.

 It is possible to compute closed-form expressions for the $y$-coordinate of the points $A_1,A_2,A_3$, which we denote by $A_1,A_2,$ and $A_3$.
 Namely, $A_1 = F^2_1 \alpha (2+\frac{2}{\psi_1}), A_2 = F_1^2\alpha\left(\frac{\sqrt{1-\psi _1}+1}{\psi _1}-\frac{1}{2}\right)$, if $\psi_1 \leq 1$, and $A_2 = F_1^2\alpha\left( \sqrt{\frac{\psi _1-1}{\psi _1}}-\frac{1}{2 \psi _1}+1\right)$, if $\psi_1 > 1$, and $A_3 =F_1^2 \alpha \max\left\{\frac{2}{{\psi_1}-{\psi_1}^2},\frac{2 {\psi_1}}{{\psi_1}-1}\right\}$.
 Using the closed-form expression for $-C$, see \eqref{eq:proof_R1_def_C_tilde_O}, we find closed-form expressions for $\beta_1, \beta_2$, and $\beta_3$ as $\beta_1=\psi_2:A_2(\psi_2)+C(\psi_2)=0$, $\beta_2=\psi_2:A_1(\psi_2)+C(\psi_2)=0$, and $\beta_3=\psi_2:A_3(\psi_2)+C(\psi_2)=0$.
 By definition of $\beta_1,\beta_2$, and $\beta_3$, these equations have a unique solution when $\psi_2>\psi_1 > 0$ and their explicit expressions are given in \eqref{eq:beta_1_def}, \eqref{eq:beta_2_def} and \eqref{eq:beta_3_def} respectively.